Umikan/3DViewer/README.md

 ## Trouble Shooting
 Some anti-virus softwares prevent this software from executing.
 If you have that situation, please go to settings then exclude the temporary directory on which `jogamp_***.exe` is running.
-It's also important that you have to assign high prioprity to `java.exe`.
+It's also important that you have to assign high priority to `java.exe`.